gtache/fxml-compiler/README.md

 # FXML Compiler

-## The project is not yet published to maven.
+## The project is not yet published to Maven Central.

 ## Introduction

-This projects aims at generating Java code from FXML files.
+This project aims at generating Java code from FXML files.

 ## Requirements